-"Conflict Meetings" are voted in accordance with the Investment Manager's Approved Guidelines.
-In situations where the Approved Guideline is to vote case-by-case and a material conflict of interest appears to exist, the Investment Manager's policy is to vote the proxy item according to the majority recommendation of the independent proxy services to which it subscribes.
+In situations where the Approved Guideline is to vote case-by-case and a material conflict of interest appears to exist, Lazard's policy is to vote the proxy item according to the majority recommendation of the independent proxy services to which we subscribe.
+Lazard also reserves the right to Abstain.